horizoncd/horizoncd.github.io/docs/tutorials/custom-ci.md

 ```

 ### Configurations
+#### Image of step
-1. If your script uses some tools that are not in the **default image**, you can override the images of build step in values.yaml.
+If your script uses some tools that are not in the **default image**, you can override the images of build step in [values.yaml](https://github.com/horizoncd/helm-charts/blob/main/charts/horizon/values.yaml).
 For example:
 ``` yaml
 tektonci-resources:
   horizon: